columbia/xray/demo.md

 [recent NYT article](http://dealbook.nytimes.com/2014/07/19/in-a-subprime-bubble-for-used-cars-unfit-borrowers-pay-sky-high-rates/), our society is undergoing a new subprime loan bubble, this time for used cars.
 We were able to witness a projection of this trend in the ads we collected.
-We saw a significant number of car loan ads that promised 100% acceptance without credit or backing, and which targeted specifically keywords such as *loan*, *borrow*, or *debt*.
+We saw a significant number of car loan ads that promised 100% acceptance without credit score or backing, and which targeted specifically keywords such as *loan*, *borrow*, or *debt*.
-We also saw a car dealership ad that enticed users to take a Toyota test drive for a $50 gift card, being targeted against *debt*.
-So these lenders don't just advertise the availability of easy loans, they explicitly target population that lacks credit solvence.
+We also saw a car dealership ad that enticed users to take a Toyota test drive for a $50 gift card; that ad was targeting the *debt* keyword.
+This suggests that lenders don't just advertise the availability of easy loans to the general public, they explicitly try to target population that lacks credit solvence.

 <!-- We've also seen a car dealership ad correlated strongly with the *debt*
 keyword; it enticed the targeted users to take a Toyota test drive by